oseiskar/autosubsync/README.md

  * Automatic speed and shift correction
  * Wide video format support through [ffmpeg](https://www.ffmpeg.org/)
- * Supports all reasonably encoded SRT files
+ * Supports all reasonably encoded SRT files in any language
+ * Should work with any language in the audio (only tested with a few though)
  * Quality-of-fit metric for checking sync success
  * Python API